What we're learning: Medical debt's impact on Alaska Native communities

 The disproportionate impact of medical debt on Alaska Natives

-This week, CFPB Director Rohit Chopra will visit Alaska to meet with state officials, Tribal leaders, and consumer advocates to discuss the consumer finance issues impacting Alaskans’ lives.
+This week, CFPB Director Rohit Chopra will visit Alaska to meet with Tribal leaders, financial institutions, and consumer advocates to discuss the consumer finance issues impacting Alaskans’ lives.
 Since the CFPB opened its doors in 2011, we have received thousands of complaints from Alaskans who had problems with their credit reports, mortgages, credit cards, and other products.
 Like Americans across the country, we also hear stories from Alaskans who are having problems with medical debt on their credit reports or in collections.

 Medical debt on credit reports can harm consumers and is a particular problem in rural communities